pdrummond/pauldrummond.dev/src/posts/favourite-life-quotes.md

 > What we need is not the will to believe, but the will to find out.
 > <br/>-- <cite>Betrand Russel</cite>

-> A musician must make music, an artist must paint, a poet must write--in short, what people can be they must be.
-> <br/>-- <cite><a href="http://psikoloji.fisek.com.tr/maslow/self.htm">Abraham Maslow</a></cite>

-> The main thing to remember is that as long as you're in the herd, you're going where it's going, and the herd is always going in circles.
-> <br/>-- <cite>Jed McKenna</cite>

 > When the student is ready the teacher will appear.
 When the student is truly ready the teacher will disappear.
 > <br/>-- <cite>Tao Te Ching</cite>

 > If the voice in your head is you, who is the one listening to it?
 > <br/>-- <cite>Byron Katie</cite>

-> Creativity is seeing what others see and thinking what no one else ever thought.
-> <br/>-- <cite>Albert Einstein</cite>

 > The only devils in this world are those running around inside our own hearts, and that is where all our bettles should be fought.
 > <br/>-- <cite>Mahatma Gandhi</cite>